prabhat-123/Deploying_imagenet_pretrained_models_as_flask_web_service/README.md

      conda activate deployment

-#### v) Now you need to install all the requirements and dependencies for running this project.
+#### v) Now you need to install all the requirements and dependencies for running this project.You can do this by using the command:

+            pip install -r requirements.txt

+#### vi) After installing all those dependencies,just run the flask app by using the command:

+            python app.py